The consequences of the pandemic

 It is an exciting time for us all as we are building a learning center, sports ground, and a small children’s play area.
-This has been delayed with lock-down but we now plan to be open by October.
-This development is bringing hope to Annai Nagar village as you will see from the voices of youth and children in our annual report attached.
-It has always been important to us not just to identify needs and respond with services but to constantly ask how can we realise full potential.
-The most important thing that has helped us is a design tool called the Conscious Full-Spectrum Model that has come to us from the work of Dr. Monica Sharma and the Radical Transformational Leadership program, We see our work is about creating a counter-culture of health and well being and the thread that runs through all our work is this leadership program which is translated and delivered in Tamil.
+This has been delayed with lock-down, but we now plan to be open by January.
+This development is bringing hope to Annai Nagar village, as you will see from the voices of youth and children in our annual report attached.
+It has always been important to us not just to identify needs and respond with services, but to constantly ask how can we realize full potential.
+The most significant thing that has helped us is a design tool called the Conscious Full-Spectrum Model that has come to us from the work of Dr. Monica Sharma and the Radical Transformational Leadership program, We see our work is about creating a counter-culture of health and well-being and the thread that runs through all our work is this leadership program which is translated and delivered in Tamil.
 We see our work now is about enabling the incredible children, youth, and adults we work with to get in touch with what they really care about and supporting them to find their own agency to solve problems.
 The children in our after schools programs can each tell you what they stand for and are all working on projects that they care about and are delivering results.

-It is wonderful to see how children, youth and adults come together on these programs and how equality is established in a non-hierarchical space where the child’s voice can be as powerful as the village elder and how both can design equally meaningful projects.
-Recently a young boy took the courage to stand up in a session to tell the adults how difficult it was for him when he is asked to go to the liquor shop to buy drink, this really moved his parents who were present.
-This boy is creating well being as he is on the team designing the new sports ground in his village.
-Participants see themselves as instruments of change and apathy & resignation transform into possibility.
-Village committee of children, youth, and adults has been established and we are working on numerous projects for the improvement of education, sports, clean water, and health in a mixed-gender, intergenerational setting where each one’s voice matters.
+It is wonderful to see how children, youth, and adults come together on these programs and how equality is established in a non-hierarchical space where the child’s voice can be as powerful as the village elder and how both can design equally meaningful projects.
+Recently a young boy took the courage to stand up in a session to tell the adults how difficult it was for him when he is asked to go to the liquor shop to buy a drink, this really moved his parents who were present.
+This boy is creating well-being as he is on the team designing the new sports ground in his village.
+Participants see themselves as instruments of change, and apathy & resignation transform into possibility.
+Village committee of children, youth, and adults has been established, and we are working on numerous projects for the improvement of education, sports, clean water, and health in a mixed-gender, intergenerational setting where each one’s voice matters.

-In this time of COVID-19, the only immunity is community and we have to collectively find what we stand for and courageously create a future of thriving communities and a world that is lead by equity, fairness, and well being for all.
+In this time of COVID-19, the only immunity is community and we have to collectively find what we stand for and courageously create a future of thriving communities and a world that is led by equity, fairness, and well-being for all.
 Thamarai Educational Projects is committed to this.